Three Ideal Recipes for People with Digestive Problems

 3. Banana, pineapple, and apple fruit salad

 Another common thing with people who commonly have digestive problems is flatulence.
 And this has nothing to do with their culture or bad habits.
 It’s a consequence of the food they eat.
-This recipe will change this radically.
+This recipe will help solve this problem.

 - 1 apple (80 g)